How Dental Practice Membership Can Help You Boost Revenue and Get More Referrals

 You may also attract people that typically do not have too many good alternatives for affordable dental insurance, such as retirees and local small business owners.
 Some people lose their dental benefits once they retire, and private insurance may be too expensive for them.
 Small business owners may also find that dental membership plans are more economical than buying dental insurance and covering the co-pays and deductibles out of pocket.

 Furthermore, consumer intelligence research across industries suggests that members may be more loyal and tend to buy more than non-members.
-Amazon, for example, has employed this strategy with great success.
-In 2019, Amazon Prime members spent an average of $1,400 per year compared to just $600 for non-members.

-2. It Can Generate Recurring Passive Income
+2. It Can Generate Recurring Revenue

 3. It May Reduce Your Dependence on Dental Insurance